dsscollection/git-github-for-stats/README.md

 Simply having a project on GitHub gives it a web presence!
 Non-users of Git/GitHub can visit the project in the browser and interact with it like a webpage.
 They can grab a snapshot of all the files as a ZIP archive by simply clicking a button.
 People with GitHub accounts can use Git-specific methods to make their own copy, i.e. a clone or a fork, which make it easy to keep current with future changes.

-GitHub offers several ways to host a proper website directly from a repository, collectively known as [GitHub Pages](https://help.github.com/categories/github-pages-basics/).
+GitHub also offers several ways to host a proper website directly from a repository, collectively known as [GitHub Pages](https://help.github.com/categories/github-pages-basics/).
 At one extreme, as long as you've got one Markdown file, [GitHub Pages can create a simple website](https://github.com/blog/2289-publishing-with-github-pages-now-as-easy-as-1-2-3) automatically.
 At the other extreme, sophisticated users can take full advantage of the [Jekyll static site generator](https://jekyllrb.com).
 The STAT 545 website ([stat545.com](http://stat545.com), [GitHub repo](https://github.com/STAT545-UBC/STAT545-UBC.github.io)) falls on the more primitive side.
 [R Markdown websites](http://rmarkdown.rstudio.com/rmarkdown_websites.html), [bookdown](https://bookdown.org) (Xie 2016; Xie 2017a), and [blogdown](https://bookdown.org/yihui/blogdown/) provide several R-focused options for rendering the pages *en masse*.

 But even before you make an actual website, certain practices can [make your GitHub repository much more browsable](http://happygitwithr.com/repo-browsability.html).
 For many projects, this is more than sufficient for helping people connect with your work.

 **Be savvy about file formats.** Keep files in the plainest, web-friendliest form that is compatible with your main goals.
 As explained above, Markdown is the ideal format for prose, because it is just plain text with some markup, but will be displayed like HTML on GitHub.
 Files named `README.md` are extra special, acting as the index or landing page for their host directory.
 [CSV and TSV](https://help.github.com/articles/rendering-csv-and-tsv-data/) files also get special treatment, including an attractive grid layout and search.
 GitHub has excellent support for displaying and diffing common image formats.

-**Use conventional file extensions.** GitHub is very code-focused and will apply proper syntax high-lighting for almost any language you can think of, if you use one of the standard file extensions.
+**Use conventional file extensions.** GitHub is very code-aware and will apply proper syntax highlighting for almost any language you can think of, if you use one of the standard file extensions.
 This also has advantages for people searching GitHub and trying to filter by language.

 **Use internal links.** `README.md` is a great place to explain how your project fits together.
 Any Markdown file can include relative links to other files in the repo.
 Embedded images are also displayed.
 For figures produced by R code, these links are part of what rmarkdown takes care of for you, but there's no reason you can't do the same yourself for any Markdown file.